 - The mission this Green Star is found in, the second mission, is quite hard as it is.
 The passage you're trying to control Rock Mario down is a twisty (and oftentimes narrow) path with gaps, and as if Rock Mario is not easy to control, towards the end you have to bounce off two boxing ring ropes...
 With an easy-to-reach 1-up early on and crystals with Star Bits all along the path, extra lives will come readily to you, which is good, because you will die a lot.

 Super Paper Mario

-S8-3.
+- S8-3.
 It's a rehash of 5-Castle.
 5-Castle wasn't so bad, huh?
 Well, S8-3 is.
 You start out with only 30 seconds on the clock, and you can't stop or turn around because a Giant Cosmic Mario is chasing you.
-Not to mention the star coins (and time bonuses, to a lesser extent) are VERY inconveniently placed, more enemies are added, and all item blocks are no more.
+And the star coins (and time bonuses, to a lesser extent) are VERY inconveniently placed, more enemies are added, and all item blocks are no more.
 You're gonna cry.

-S7-Castle.
-It is INSANELY hard, frustrating, and pretty much the absolute farthest thing from "fun" or "enjoyable", being the first level to have both a 30-second time limit AND a Cosmic Clone (and a giant one to boot).
+- S7-Castle.
+It is INSANELY hard, frustrating, and the absolute farthest thing from "fun" or "enjoyable", being the first level to have both a 30-second time limit AND a Cosmic Clone (and a giant one to boot).
 If that isn't already enough to start giving you nightmares, knowing that you actually have to let the clone go ahead of you to smash through pillars (and then jump and go under it when it jumps!) might.
 And the less said about the star coins, the better.
-Seriously, who designed this pit of torture?

 Mario vs. Donkey Kong: Mini-Land Mayhem!